 Welcome!
 While this blog was more of a personal blog in the beginning, it’s now taken on the role that I feel fits me best – educating and informing on the topic of sex toys.
 If you want the truth, you’ll find it here.
 I don’t sugar-coat my reviews, and I don’t ignore or gloss over really bad aspects of a sex toy.
 In fact, I don’t even like most sex toys on the market.
 But when I do, you can trust that it’s awesome.
 I firmly believe that everyone should have access to safe, wonderful sex toys that get the job done.
 In fact, I’ve decided that “sex toy reviewer” just doesn’t quite cut it.
 I’m a sex toy critic.

-I’ve been here for 5 years, and counting (since June 2008), and have critiqued and owned hundreds of sex toys.
+I’ve been here since June 2008, and have critiqued and owned hundreds of sex toys.
 Because I know that there are other women out there built like me with similar vibration preferences as me, I write my critiques from that point of view – mine.
 When you read a sex toy review here, there is an even mixture of subjective and objective writing.
 If you feel that we’re alike in our preferences and build, then you’ll be the person to find my reviews the most helpful.
 It’s all about the context, right?
 Years ago I became frustrated when reading reviews from users who thought that the vibrator in question was ultra-powerful, whereas I barely felt a thing.
 That is why I started reviewing.
 I also noticed that readers were arriving at my site with some very concerning search terms, and so those terms prompted me to do more research (like why would a vibrator make you itch?).
 This research has led to many posts revealing the truth of the sex toy industry – truths like “jelly sex toys are dangerous” and “silicone won’t melt”.

 Should you find that my criteria on whether or not a sex toy is going to work for me personally doesn’t match yours, check out the Sex Toy Reviewer Directory.
 It’s not “the best” reviewers or a ranking.
 It’s an attempt to show a variety of reviewers whose needs are different than my own and each others.